Skip to main content

 Follow these ten tips, and your group holiday with family and friends will be less stressful in the planning and much happier throughout your stay in whichever cottage you select.

-If you are a seasoned booker of group accommodation and would like to suggest tips for planning a successful multi-family or friends holiday, feel free to send them in.
+If you are a seasoned booker of group accommodation and would like to suggest tips for planning a successful multi-family or holiday with friends, feel free to send them in.
 I’ll add them to this list.

 Find more Large Holiday Cottage Advice: